Wayne M. Densch First Generation Scholarship Program

 - Apply and be accepted to Seminole State.

-- Mail or submit in person (to our office in L-006) a completed scholarship application.
+- Submit a completed scholarship application.
 The following documents must be attached to your scholarship application:

 Scholarship applications with missing documents will not be considered.

-Applications are reviewed on a first-come, first-served basis.
+Applications are reviewed on a first-come, first-served basis until all 75 spots are filled.
 Therefore, students are encouraged to apply early for consideration.

-Students in this scholarship program will receive support services from the First Generation Freshmen office for the full duration of their time at Seminole State.
+Students in this scholarship program will receive support services from the First Generation Program office for the full duration of their time at Seminole State.

 Scholarship recipients will be granted up to one additional one-year scholarship toward their degree provided the student meets the following criteria: